10 Snowstorm Foods That Are Way Better Than Bread and Milk

 You know the drill: as soon as snow is headed your way, a nonsensical frenzy for sliced bread and milk wipes the supermarket shelves clean.
-But these foods aren’t ideal for bad weather: milk will spoil quickly if the power goes out and processed bread won’t keep you full for long.
+But these foods aren’t ideal for bad weather: milk will spoil quickly if the power goes out, and processed bread won’t keep you full for very long.
 There’s not enough protein or healthy fats in bread and milk to keep you satisfied, and unless you really love French toast, meal options are limited.
 Instead, stock your larder with whole grains, hearty fruits and vegetables, and heart-healthy fats.
 You’ll make it through the storm like a pro and eat deliciously along the way.

 Just about any meal can be made with whole-wheat pasta and the pantry items you already have on hand.
 If you can’t boil water, bulgur is an excellent alternative; it just needs to be soaked overnight.

 Nuts and Oats

 Nuts have the healthy fats and protein you crave in cold weather and bulk up any dish with satisfying crunch.
 Try unsalted roasted almonds and cashews.
 Old-fashioned rolled oats make a great rib-sticking oatmeal or base for granola.